mattray/mattray.github.io/_posts/2020-04-16-qemu-chef-cinc-arm-builds.md

 # echo "Acquire::https::Proxy \"https://ndnd:3142\";" >> /mnt/pi_image/etc/apt/apt.conf.d/01proxy
 ```

 Raspbian sets the file /etc/ld.so.preload to `/usr/lib/arm-linux-gnueabihf/libarmmem-${PLATFORM}.so` in an attempt to support both the 6l and 7l ARMHF platforms.
-This breaks the Chef 32-bit ARM builds on Raspbian so we'll replaced this line with:
+This breaks the Chef 32-bit ARM builds on Raspbian so I replaced this line with:
 ```
 # echo /usr/lib/arm-linux-gnueabihf/libarmmem-v6l.so > //mnt/pi_image/etc/ld.so.preload
 ```